XpiritBV/xamarin-hands-on-labs/README.md

 # [Getting started](#Instructions)

 Install all necessary software on your Windows PC or MacBook _before coming to the workshop_.
 The installation packages for Visual Studio and Xamarin are quite big so we strongly recommend installing them at home or at the office instead of using conference Wifi.
-In our experience, the [Xamarin University Setup Guides](https://university.xamarin.com/content/setupmenu) provide a very good and comprehensive set of instructions for getting ready for the Hands On Labs.
+In our experience, the [Microsoft Docs Setup Guides](https://docs.microsoft.com/en-us/xamarin/get-started/installation/) provide a very good and comprehensive set of instructions for getting ready for the Hands On Labs.

 ## Important to know!